Microsoft/CloudAppSecurityDocs.pt-br/CloudAppSecurityDocs/managing-alerts.md

 ms.reviewer: reutam
 ms.suite: ems
 ms.custom: seodec18
-ms.openlocfilehash: 340e1919afc9ce5c72efb82825ddc6cd9579dbd3
+ms.openlocfilehash: 0e0142cfaa91197084636cf1c3b9064f0fce021a
-ms.sourcegitcommit: 8a49c166424fea83853b0a6895212367526abe78
+ms.sourcegitcommit: 094bb42a198fe733cfd3aec79d74487672846dfa
 ms.translationtype: MT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 09/18/2019
+ms.lasthandoff: 11/24/2019
-ms.locfileid: "71084123"
+ms.locfileid: "74460869"
 ---
 # <a name="manage-alerts"></a>Gerenciar alertas

-*Aplica-se a: Microsoft Cloud App Security*
+*Aplica-se ao: Microsoft Cloud App Security*

 Este artigo explica como trabalhar com alertas gerados no portal do Cloud App Security.

 > [!NOTE]
-> Os alertas são gerenciados em suas respectivas políticas e podem ser configurados para serem enviados como email, mensagem de texto ou ambos.
+> Alerts are managed in their respective policies and can be configured to be sent as an email, text message, or both.

 ## <a name="manage-your-alerts"></a>Gerenciar os alertas